-Greece: Solar project Kozani will be funded by EBRD9.
-October 2020. / SEE Energy News
+Greece: Solar project Kozani will be funded by EBRD, SEE Energy News

 In February, ELPE Renewables, a subsidiary of ELPE, agreed to purchase unfinished solar project from German company Juwi.
 The plant in question is located near Kozani in northern Greece and, with installed capacity of 204 MW, it will be the largest solar power plant in the country.